TheIndra55/terraria-research/protocol.md

 ## Password Request (37)

-Sent by the server if the server need a password, must reply with the password (38)
+Sent by the server if a password is needed, must reply with the password (38)

 | Offset | Type  | Description       |
 |-------:|-------|-------------------|